lukoshkin/evangelist/README.md

 ## Installation

-All settings related to console (including Vim commands that leverage the console) are fully-supported by Ubuntu and partially-supported by macOS.
+All settings related to console (including Vim commands that leverage the console) are fully-supported by Ubuntu and (almost by) macOS.
 It worth to mention that the settings themselves are not so platform dependent as the way they are installed.
-As the project grows, the both settings and their installation will become more universal and accessible.
+As the project grows, the settings and their installation, both, will become more universal and accessible.

 ### Scripts